techidock/open-source/channel_area/README.md

 disables the previously active one.
 The pencil button reveals a floating tools panel, matching the menu's grey colour and width.
-It slides 10 px to the right when opened and holds a cursor icon for **Select Points** at position 0 and a tape‑measure icon in position 3.
-When either tool is chosen the icon receives a blue outline and the Pencil button in the left menu shows the same highlight.
+It slides 10 px to the right when opened and holds a cursor icon for **Select Points** at position 0, a move icon at position 1 for dragging uploaded images, an **Add Points** tool at position 2 and a tape‑measure icon in position 3.
+When any tool is chosen the icon receives a blue outline and the Pencil button in the left menu shows the same highlight.
 A small circular **X** button appears just above the panel to close it whenever a tool is active.
 A **Properties** button sits in section **9** of the bottom toolbar.
 It opens another panel with tabs for display and channel information.
 Pinning is only available in landscape orientation so the panel stays beside the canvas.
 The Properties panel now includes separate **Vectors** and **Measurements** tabs where the vertex list and measurement table are shown.